cville/conduct/README.md

 * Exercise consideration and respect in your writing, speech, and actions.
 You belong, and so does the next person.
 * Attempt collaboration before conflict.
 * Acknowledge that a code of conduct is a tool to manage inclusive events; seemingly harmless comments can be perceived very differently by others.
+* Welcome others to participate.
+ * Show restraint when discussing controversial topics.
+ * Allow pauses for others to join the conversation.
+ * React with a collaborative and inviting posture.
+ * Help guide what is considered on- and off-topic
+ * Be on-topic when adding to the discussion.
 * Be mindful of your surroundings and of your fellow participants.
 Alert community organizers if you notice a health/safety issue, someone in distress, or violations of this code of conduct, even if they seem inconsequential.
 * Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.